 The City Recreation Director met with the City Commission at their regular meetings in August and September 2023.
 The Director gave a brief overview of the project and planning process.
 The Commission focused discussions on priority capital projects as well as ballot language for the City's first parks and recreation millage.
-The draft plan was discussed at the October and November 2023 Commission Meetings.
+Additional detail is provided in the Basis For Action section and Appendix.